apple/pollianna/README.md

 ```bash
 -javaagent:pollianna-1.16.1.jar
 ```
-You can provide the same arguments as for a Pollianna invokation by method call, except that they have to be combined into one single string in which they are separated by semicolons.
+You can provide the same arguments as for a Pollianna invocation by method call, except that they have to be combined into one single string in which they are separated by semicolons.
 Full example:
 ```shell